ElazarK/content-docs/scripts/ConvertTableToHTML.md

-Use this script to convert an array to an HTML table.
+Converts an array in to a HTML table.
 ## Script Data
 ---